 Shift As You Stand Up

 When you stand up to pedal your weight shifts and your cadence almost always slows.
 This can result in what is known as “kickback” where your rear wheel seems to kick backwards towards or into the front wheel of the rider behind you.
 This can lead to you tapping or overlapping wheels and can cause a crash.
 To avoid this, shift up once or twice into a harder gear as you rise from the saddle.
-With your full bodyweight over the pedal you can push a bigger gear at lower cadence and maintain your speed without causing a kickback.
+With your full body weight over the pedal you can push a bigger gear at lower cadence and maintain your speed without causing a kickback.
 A glance over your shoulder before you get out of the saddle will indicate your intentions to the following rider and they can be ready to adjust for any kick back that may still occur

 Don’t Pull So Hard You Drop Yourself